Skip to content

 Don’t obscure your view!

 Maintaining a view of the larynx during tube delivery is important and requires some technique.
-Straight-to-cuff stylet shaping prevents the tube from obscuring your view of the larynx while it is being inserted.
-Watch this video by Dr. Levitan.
+The straight-to-cuff stylet shaping prevents the tube from obscuring your view of the larynx while it is being inserted.
+We love this video by Dr. Levitan.
 Another great airway network builder.

 What’s Next